google/xls/docs_src/scheduling.md

     any pipeline stage and limits how many IR operations might be placed in each stage.

-2. Given the contraints of the effective clock period and, optionally, a user-defined number of pipeline stages, find the schedule which minimizes the number of pipeline registers.
+2. Given the constraints of the effective clock period and, optionally, a user-defined number of pipeline stages, find the schedule which minimizes the number of pipeline registers.
 Pipeline registers are required for any IR operation whose value which is used in a later stage.